olabacker/blogposts/WIP/Http3.md

 New http protocol

+## Comparison

+HTTP/1 and HTTP/2 use TCP while HTTP/3 uses QUIC.

+The switch to QUIC aims to fix a major problem of HTTP/2 called "head-of-line blocking": because the parallel nature of HTTP/2's multiplexing is not visible to TCP's loss recovery mechanisms, a lost or reordered packet causes all active transactions to experience a stall regardless of whether that transaction was impacted by the lost packet.
+Because QUIC provides native multiplexing, lost packets only impact the streams where data has been lost.

 ## Drafts, not standard

-As of January 2022, the HTTP/3 protocol has not yet been finalized.
+As of February 2022, the HTTP/3 protocol has not yet been finalized.
 Everything and everyone that speaks HTTP/3 at this point does it with the knowledge and awareness that it might change going forward.

 ## QUIC